omaciel/omaciel.github.com.old/content/episodes/1186-what-is-a-quality-engineer-part-2.rst

    :width: 25pc

-The `last time`_ I wrote about **Quality Engineering**, I mentioned that some of the reasons why people are not familiar with this term are:
+The `last time`_ I wrote about **Quality Engineering**, I mentioned that some of the reasons why people are not familiar with this term are, in no particular order:

 * 'Quality' is usually something that is added as an after thought and doesn't really come into the picture, if ever, until the very end of the release process
 * Nobody outside of a QA team really knows what they do.
 It has something to do with testing...